Miska05/wallet-ui/docs/wallet-connect.md

 - Add the session data structure to the client
 - Subscribe to the session topic to start receiving messages

-With this steps, the connection handover is complete.
+With these steps, the connection handover is complete.
 The iframe will start receiving all the messages of the session topic and only that session topic.

 ### Implementation